Veloc1tyE/call_center_forecasting/README.md

 # call_center_forecasting
-Deep RL Agent that can learn resource allocation for call-centers
+A Deep RL Agent that can learn resource allocation for call-centers

 This agent learns through exploring its environment, and has very natural error signals
 - the proportion of customers who are not services within the desired timeframe